Skip to main content

 Metal knocking = potential cam or timing chain issues

-Push, pull, and twist.
+Push, pull, and feel for play.

 ECU Module or Power Commander